 - Modus M3 [047-F3] (Robin Irving): Chassis number observed on Phil Sharp’s car by Dave McKinney at Bay Park, 2 Jan 1977 and published NZMA 28 Jan 77 p5.
 Described in the works record as a development F3 chassis, and built up from spares at David Price Racing, where Sharp was a mechanic.
 Therefore the car raced through the 1976 Indylantic season in Britain, then taken to his native New Zealand.
 NZMA reports that the car was sold to Steve Empson.
 In 1980 the car appears in the NZ series in the hands of Robin Irving.

 - March 77B ["763-U3"] (Tom Donovan): Brett Riley took delivery of a March 77B in December 1977 that is believed to have carried the chassis number 763-U3 when it arrived in New Zealand.
 Riley raced it in Formula Pacific in 1978, 1979 and 1980 before selling it to Tom Donovan who progressively modified it and ran it in hillclimbs as well as F/Pacific up to 1983.
 He then won the 1984 and 1985 NZ hillclimb championships running a 1800cc Cosworth engine in the car.
 It was sold to Stuart McChesney in 1985 and again used in hillclimbs.
 It then went to Kenny Smith around 1987 and then to John Mackinlay (Christchurch) around 1993 who restored it and raced it in historic racing 1994-1996.
-It passed to Garry Cliff (Magnum Motors, Christchurch) in Nov 1996 then Peter Finlay in Australia in Aug 1998 then Kevin Miller in May 1999.
+It passed to Garry Cliff (Magnum Motors, Christchurch) in November 1996 then Peter Finlay in Australia in August 1998 in exchange for a Reynard Formula Holden.
+It was sold to Kevin Miller in May 1999.
 Retained May 2003.

 - March 76B (Warwick Binning): Sold via Doug Shierson to Ken Smith (New Zealand) and debuts in early 1977 New Zealand races.
 Retained to 1981 then sold to Warren Binning.
 Returned to Smith in 1982 and retained to at least 2003.